Pancho/towersofcards/mechanics.md

 ## Game structure

+Game structure:
+* Phase
+** Tick (or turn)

 Game is split into rounds.
-During a round player plays cards and they come into effect in the beginning of next turn.
-During the turn a wave a attackers is spawned on each lane.
+During a round a player plays cards and they come into effect in the beginning of next turn.
+During a turn a wave of attackers is spawned on each lane.
 Round ends when these reach goal or are destroyed.
-Probably some minimum time is also needed so that the player has time to play his cards.
+Probably some minimum time is also needed so that the player has time to play their cards.

-The game split into phases (EARLY, MID, LATE, END) which defines which cards are playable.
+The game is split into phases (EARLY, MID, LATE, END) which defines which cards are playable.
 In the EARLY phase only EARLY cards are playable, and in the END phase all are playable.

 Each phase lasts 3-5 rounds?
 Except the END phase which lasts until the bitter end.
+Phase count for each could be different:
+First phase could have 5 ticks so that the players can choose the direction and to expose their responses.
+Second should last less, so that the players can test each other, but should also have an opportunity to still hide some approaches.

+Late and end should be the same.
+First phase is to set up the battlefield and expose the direction in which a player will steer their game.
+Second to test the opponent's strategy and explore the possibilities End should be there to exploit the weaknesses and finish the game.
+It should not restrict the player to do what they would do in the first two, but doing that can change the outcome, for better or worse.

 ## Entities